-The NSW contingent anchored at Suakin, Sudan's Red Sea port, on 29 March 1885 and were attached to a brigade composed of Scots, Grenadiers and Coldstream Guards.
-Shortly after their arrival they marched as part of a large "square" formation – on this occasion made up of 10,000 men – for Tamai, a village some 30 kilometres inland.
-Although the march was marked only by minor skirmishing, the men saw something of the reality of war as they halted among the dead from a battle which had taken place eleven days before.
+The NSW contingent anchored at Suakin, Sudan's Red Sea port, on 29 March 1885 and were attached to a brigade composed of Scots, Grenadiers, and Coldstream Guards.
+Shortly after their arrival they marched as part of a large square formation – on this occasion made up of 10,000 men – for Tamai, a village some 30 kilometres inland.
+Although the march was marked only by minor skirmishing, the men saw something of the reality of war as they halted among the dead from a battle which had taken place 11 days before.
 Further minor skirmishing took place on the next day's march, but the Australians, now at the rear of the square, sustained only three casualties, none fatal.
-The infantry reached Tamai, burned whatever huts were standing and returned to Suakin.
+The infantry reached Tamai, burned whatever huts were standing, and returned to Suakin.

 The artillery saw even less action than the infantry.
 They were posted to Handoub where, having no enemy close enough to engage, they drilled for a month.
 On 15 May they rejoined the camp at Suakin.
 Not having participated in any battles, Australian casualties were few: those who died fell to disease rather than enemy action.
 By May 1885 the British government had decided to abandon the campaign and left only a garrison in Suakin.
 The Australian contingent sailed for home on 17 May 1885.